Bewond/flutternav/README.md

 }
 ```

-### NavElement objects
+### NavElement

-NavElement objects are used to define routes and implement various functionalities.
+`NavElement` objects are used to define routes and implement various functionalities.

 **NavRoute** \
 Used to display the given widget if the path is matched, you can stack widget from other `NavElement` on top of the given widget.